sdetweil/MMM-Config/README.md

 			"'s birthday": ""
 		},
 ```
-object is a list of words in the event Title to replace with a different string. (a key/value pair)
+titleReplace object is a list of words in the event Title to replace with a different string. (a key/value pair)

 this list can be customized by the user in config.js by adding or removing specific strings

 so its treated as an array (the form library supports adding/removing things from an array)

-the MMM-NewsAPI module uses the the similar query structure
+the MMM-NewsAPI module uses the similar query structure
 ```
 		 query: {
 					country: "us",